kbase/kb_sdk/doc/kb_sdk_impl_methods.md

 *Why do I need to make a report?*

-Reports in KBase allow a developer to present visualizations, generate human readable text strings, present warnings, contain output files that do not correspond to typed objects, and in general display information that is useful to a user without having to utilize kbase-ui widgets.
+Reports in KBase allow a developer to present visualizations, generate human readable text strings, present warnings, provide links to output files that do not correspond to typed objects, and in general display information that is useful to a user without having to utilize kbase-ui widgets.

 *What kinds of reports can I make?*

 Developers can use the KBaseReports module to display and contain a wide variety of content.
 It's up to each developer to determine how to creatively and effectively integrate this module with their Apps.
 Reports can be configured in a variety of ways, depending on how the parameters to parse and display the outputs of an App are configured.
-We will cover an example and some sample code, but exploring the variety of existing Apps and their output reports within the KBase Narratives will best demonstrate the richness of this module.
+We will cover an example and some sample code, but exploring the variety of existing Apps and their output reports within the KBase Narratives will best demonstrate the capabilities of this module.
 Many developers have used the ability to contain and display HTML files within the reports for visualization of and interaction with data.

 *What do reports look like in KBase?*

 Reports are contained in the output cells generated by KBase Apps.
-A typical and feature rich example can be found in KBase's implementation of [DESeq2](https://github.com/kbaseapps/kb_deseq/blob/add70f879a93f060c2b37de914dab7d0c02731c1/lib/kb_deseq/Utils/DESeqUtil.py#L241-L285).
+A typical and feature-rich example can be found in KBase's implementation of [DESeq2](https://github.com/kbaseapps/kb_deseq/blob/add70f879a93f060c2b37de914dab7d0c02731c1/lib/kb_deseq/Utils/DESeqUtil.py#L241-L285).

 ![DESeq2 Report](http://kbase.us/wp-content/uploads/2017/11/DeSEQ-Capture.png)

 *Where do I start with making a report?*

 The first step in setting up KBase reports for an App is determining what the outputs of the program are in order to figure out how to best display results or give access to files to users.
-By understanding what kinds files, HTML reports, warnings, and other outputs are generated by the program outside of KBase, you can develop a strategy for adequately representing all these within the output cell for your App.
+By understanding what kinds of files, HTML reports, warnings, and other outputs are generated by the program outside of KBase, you can develop a strategy for adequately representing all these within the output cell for your App.
 The following annotated example code contains all of the parameters that can be set to configure the output:

 ```python
 def _generate_report (self, params, other_stuff):